 The Hamlin Conservation District has received grant funding to help cost share tree planting projects.
 With this grant, producers may be eligible for up to 40% of the full project funding.

-A Shelterbelt Renovation grant will be applied for this November.
-If awarded, this grant would be utilized beginning January 2018 and ending June 30, 2019.
-We have seen an increasing interest in renovating shelterbelts in our county.
+This funding can be utilized immediately, and ends June 30, 2023.
+We have seen an increasing interest in planting or replacing shelterbelts in our county.
 Many of these belts are past the forty year mark and are no longer serving their purpose of good wind or snow protection.
 Shelterbelts will lose their effectiveness due to age, neglect, storm damage, and disease.
-The cost to the landowner to renovate a shelterbelt is often prohibitive.
-Hamlin Conservation District would like to be able to provide landowners with a cost share option to enable them to proceed with renovations in our county.
-This grant would help fund the tearing out of the trees, with the replant process the following year.
-The excavation and ground prep process would be scheduled for January, 2018 - Sept., 2018.
-With the replant process, this includes cost share for the planting and the fabric application, scheduled for May, 2019.
+The cost to the landowners to renovate a shelterbelt is often prohibitive.
+Hamlin Conservation District is able to provide landowners with a cost share option to enable them to plant new rows, or entirely new belts.
+Livestock shelterbelts, wildlife habitats, field windbreaks, and riparian buffers would all qualify as planting projects.
+The new seedlings will be planted in spring of 2023.
+The cost share includes the planting and the fabric application.

 As with any grants awarded to the district through the State of S.D., the cost share will be available to landowners/operators who are not eligible for any other funding through government programs.
 Cost share is not available for "farmstead only" plantings.
 All grants approved are obligated on a first come, first served basis, to those who qualify.

 If interested in this program, please call the office at 605-783-3642 or at 605-881-5899.
 We will get you set up with an application to initiate the process.